Skip to content

 Contents

-Why Small Loop Antennas Deserve a Closer Look
+Why Small Loop Antennas Are Worth Your Time

-For a circular loop of circumference CC operating at a frequency where CλC \ll \lambda, the radiation resistance is given by:
+For a circular loop with circumference CC, operating at a frequency where the loop is electrically small (CλC \ll \lambda), the radiation resistance shakes out to:

 Rr=31171(Aλ2)2R_r = 31171 \left( \frac{A}{\lambda^2} \right)^2

-where A=π(D/2)2A = \pi (D/2)^2 is the area of the loop with diameter DD, and λ\lambda is the free-space wavelength.
-This is often written equivalently as:
+Here A=π(D/2)2A = \pi (D/2)^2 is just the loop area for a diameter DD, and λ\lambda is the free-space wavelength.
+You'll sometimes see this written another way:

 Rr20π2(Cλ)4R_r \approx 20 \pi^2 \left( \frac{C}{\lambda} \right)^4

-Notice the fourth-power dependence on the electrical size C/λC/\lambda.
-Double the loop diameter at a fixed frequency and your radiation resistance goes up by a factor of 16.
-This is the fundamental reason small loops are inefficient — RrR_r drops precipitously as the loop shrinks relative to wavelength.
+Notice that fourth power on the electrical size ratio C/λC/\lambda.
+This is brutal.
+If you double your loop diameter while staying at the same frequency, your radiation resistance jumps by a factor of 16.
+This is fundamentally why small loops fight an uphill battle — as the loop shrinks relative to wavelength, RrR_r absolutely plummets.

-The loss resistance RLR_L comes primarily from the conductor's ohmic resistance, which depends on the skin depth δ\delta, the conductor circumference, and the conductor diameter dd:
+Now for the loss resistance RLR_L.
+This comes mostly from the ohmic resistance of your conductor, which depends on skin depth δ\delta, how long your conductor is, and the conductor diameter dd:

 RL=Cπdπfμ0σR_L = \frac{C}{\pi d} \sqrt{\frac{\pi f \mu_0}{\sigma}}

-The antenna gain relative to an isotropic radiator (for a small loop with a figure-eight pattern) is:
+The antenna gain relative to an isotropic radiator works out to:

 G=1.5RrRr+RLG = 1.5 \cdot \frac{R_r}{R_r + R_L}